s-ngo/cebd1160_project/README.md

 ## Research Question

-Using the Boston Housing Dataset, can we build a machine learning model to predict the value of a house ?
+Using the Boston Housing Dataset, can we build a machine learning model to predict the value of a house?

 ### Abstract